 When you know why you’re losing leads and you know what you can do to tackle those challenges then you can improve the buying journey on your website.
 With Pathmonk Intelligence, you get all the buying journey data and actionable change suggestions at a glance so you can focus on creating a better Buying Journey for your visitors.

 As you read this, Pathmonk’s AI is already learning from countless lead gen pages.
 SO once you plug it into your page you will immediately benefit from the AI suggestions without having to crunch numbers for countless hours to get to insights.

-Request Free Pathmonk Metrics Access and See for Yourself
+Request Free Pathmonk Intelligence Access and See for Yourself

 You don’t need to remove your current analytics provider but rather use Pathmonk Metrics alongside your other tools, see where you get the most actionable and impactful insights.
 Pathmonk Metrics is currently in beta, you spotted it early, request free access here.